Don (2006 Hindi film): Casting

 Akhtar initially wanted Hrithik Roshan for the titular character, after having worked with him on Lakshya (2004).
 However, Akhtar felt that the character required a more mature actor, saying he wanted "a face that had seen the world and roughed it out."
 The director said that Roshan's innocence was not right for the role, and instead cast Shah Rukh Khan for the part that had been portrayed by Amitabh Bachchan in the 1978 film.
 Akhtar believed that Khan was the most suitable for the role, saying, "He has the personality, the style, the flair, the larger than life persona, the sense of humour and the sheer magnetism that this character requires."

 In July 2005, Priyanka Chopra was cast to play Roma, a role originally played by Zeenat Aman.
 Akhtar found Chopra to be perfect for the role, saying, "There is a docile sensuality about her which suits the character."
 When he offered the role to her, she was excited to play the character and immediately agreed to do the film.
 Later that month Arjun Rampal and Isha Koppikar joined the cast.
 While Rampal was cast as Jasjit, played by Pran in the original, after Akshay Kumar turned down the role for being secondary, Koppikar was cast in a completely new role that was not in the original film.
-In August 2005 Kareena Kapoor was confirmed to appear in the song "Yeh Mera Dil", which had been performed by Helen in the original film.
+In August 2005, Kareena Kapoor was confirmed to appear in the song "Yeh Mera Dil", which had been performed by Helen in the original film.

 Khan, Chopra, and Rampal underwent extensive martial arts training from an expert from the Shaolin Temple.
 The principal cast received training in different kinds of martial arts.
 Khan revealed that he had always wanted to look the way Amitabh Bachchan had in his films, but he said he gave his own interpretation to the role.
 After signing to do the film, Chopra was very excited, but a few days later, she became nervous, wondering if she would be able to do justice to the character.
-Having seen the original film as a teenager, Chopra avoided watching the film again as she did not wanted to imitate Zeenat Aman's portrayal of Roma.
+Having seen the original film as a teenager, Chopra avoided watching the film again as she did not want to imitate Zeenat Aman's portrayal of Roma.
 She made a conscious effort to give her own look and style to the character.

 This was Chopra's first action role, and she was excited to the part, so she wanted to do all the stunts by herself.
 After Chopra decided to perform her own stunts, Akhtar revealed that he was happy as it gave him the scope to film the fight sequences from different angles.
 Rampal, in the role of Jasjit, said that he approached his character in a way similar to how Pran had played it in the original but with an emotional graph.
 Boman Irani, who plays DCP D'Silva, a role performed by Iftekhar in the original film, revealed that he played the role according to what suited the script, but retained some of the dignity from that film.